OpenOverlayRouter/oor/README.android.md

 Android
 --------

-Since version 0.3.4, LISPmob integrates support for android devices as LISP mobile nodes.
+Since version 0.3.4, LISPmob integrates support for Android devices as LISP mobile nodes.
 Functionalities are limited to one IPv4 and one IPv6 EID mapped to RLOCs of one interface (no multihoming support).
 If you require NAT functionality, it is recommended you first read the NAT traversal section of